 A useful tool to have on hand while tasting, the wine flavor wheel is a visual glossary of wine terms organized by origin.

-The lack of visual information in a glass of wine is a fundamental challenge in comprehending flavor.
+The lack of visual information in a glass of wine makes finding flavors challenging.

 Introducing The Wine Flavor Chart